 Chatbots should be utilized for the most basic support requests to allow your business to free up human agents for more complex issues.
 If someone just needs to check the status of an order or ask a simple question, chatbots are the right tools for the job.
 Remove the burden from your agents, who have to deal with these basic routine questions all day, while removing the time sink that phone support demands of callers for otherwise trivial support requests.

 For the ultimate personalized customer experience, outfit your agents as more than just nameless robots repeating the same script over and over again.
-With dedicated numbers and voicemails for each agent or specific teams of agents, callers can receive what feels like a dedicated support rep. Of course, this might not make it the best call center software for an extremely high volume call center — but even then specific dedicated teams can take advantage, say for high-value purchase or cloud service support.
+With dedicated numbers and business voicemail greetings for each agent or specific teams of agents, callers can receive what feels like a dedicated support rep. Of course, this might not make it the best call center software for an extremely high volume call center — but even then specific dedicated teams can take advantage, say for high-value purchase or cloud service support.
 The idea is that agents can supply callers with a dedicated, direct phone number, which will generally be accompanied by an agent desktop to handle everything.

 This no dialing extensions or figuring out how to work the company directory means a simpler, personal experience for callers.
 A seamless experience with what feels like a personal support rep will elevate the support your contact center can provide.
 Dedicated voicemail for each agent is almost necessary at that point, allowing the agent to still receive requests or follow-ups when they’re on the line.
 Add in voicemail transcription as well so agents can quickly read through emails instead of listening to lengthy voicemails, but that’s another great feature in itself too.